C. T. Studd: A Cricketer Who Became a Missionary

 C. T. Studd spent nine years in northern China, where he met and married Priscilla Livingstone, a missionary from Northern Ireland.
 They had four daughters.

 He was invalided back to Britain in 1894 and suffered from poor health for the rest of his life.
 In 1896–8, he made a speaking tour of North American universities in a bid to interest students in becoming missionaries.

 The Studds went to India from 1900 to 1906 before returning to Britain.
 In 1908, C. T. saw a poster with the intriguing wording of “Cannibals Want Missionaries.”
 Despite family pressure not to go given his health problems, he set off for the Congo on yet another new mission, this one entitled “Heart of Africa.”
 He undertook this mission alone, with Priscilla staying behind in England from where she supported his activities.

 The African adventure included a journey on a bicycle to East Africa in 1913 accompanied by his daughter’s fiancé.
 In 1919, he started a new pioneer mission, the Worldwide Evangelization Crusade, which Priscilla managed from England.

 His Final Years

 C. T. Studd spent the rest of his life in Africa and was very successful in his work.
-There were, however, criticisms of his methods, his autocratic style leading some of his fellow missionaries to resign.
-As his health got worse he became increasingly dependent on morphine.
-Despite these fears he lived to the age of 70, dying on 16th July 1931.
+There were, however, criticisms of his methods.
+His autocratic style lead some of his fellow missionaries to resign.
+As his health got worse, he became increasingly dependent on morphine.
+Despite this, he lived to the age of 70, dying on 16th July, 1931.
 His funeral was held in torrential rain, but more than 2,000 Africans turned up to mourn his passing.
-His wife Priscilla had died in 1929; they had spent the last 16 years of their marriage living apart, during which they only met once.
+His wife Priscilla had died in 1929; they had spent the last 16 years of their marriage living apart and had only met once during that span.

 © 2019 John Welford